Home Legal Product Disclosure Statement

 7.9 Consequences of Exercising an Option

 If you decide to Exercise an Option, you will automatically enter into the Spot Contract set out in the Option Confirmation that we send you after you decide to purchase the Option.
-At the time you Exercise the Option you will be bound by the terms of the OFX Terms and Conditions.
+At the time you Exercise the Option you will be bound by the OFX Terms and Conditions.
 In particular, you will be required to provide to us details of your Recipient Account immediately and to deliver to us the full amount of the funds you are exchanging within 2 Business Days of Exercising the Option.

 7.10 Fees